-Osamah Dhannoon and Rahul Vishen and Marius C. Silaghi Florida Institute of Techology
+Osamah Dhannoon, Rahul Vishen, Marius C. Silaghi Florida Institute of Technology (FIT)

-Abstract

-While drivers are not expected to vote while driving, VANETs can be an excellent media for dissemination of decentralized regional polls and for prerecorded votes/opinions on regional issues in a decentralized opinion poll.
-We propose and evaluate heuristics for scheduling messages in a VANET broadcastingbased dissemination of decentralized opinion polling data among self-interested participants.
-The goal of the heuristics is to increase dissemination of the polling data and results under the given assumptions.
-The selfinterest of participants is assumed to be manifested by selectivity in the storage and forwarding of topics and opinions for those topics.
+Abstract-Drivers are not expected to vote while driving, but VANETs are an excellent media for dissemination of pre-recorded support/opinions on regional issues in a decentralized deliberative petition drive or opinion poll.
+We propose and evaluate heuristics for scheduling messages in a VANET broadcastingbased dissemination of data for decentralized petition drives among self-interested participants.
+The goal of the heuristics is to increase dissemination of the citizen initiatives questions and results under the given assumptions.
+The self-interest of the participants is assumed to be manifested by selectivity in the storage and forwarding of raised issues and positions for those issues.

-The report starts by describing the concepts enabling the fully decentralized organization of the polls.
+Here we describe the concepts enabling the fully decentralized organization of the petition drives and polls.
 The underlying protocol that we implemented for fully decentralized polling of opinions over VANETs is also introduced and evaluated.